 Put the prepared apples in the pot with the other ingredients.

-Close the lid and set he steam release knob to Sealing.
+Close the lid and set the steam release knob to the Sealing position.

-Press the Manual (or Pressure Cook) button and then the + /- button to choose 4 minutes.
+Press the Pressure Cook (or Manual) button or use dial, and then the + /- button or dial to choose 4 minutes.

-When cooking cycle ends, let the pressure cooker naturally release the pressure. **If you are using butter, you can do a Quick Release, but do so gradually, to be safe.
+**If you are using butter, you can do a Controlled Quick Release, but do so gradually, to be sure no sauce spews out with the steam!

 Use a potato masher to mash the apples to the texture that you like.